Home

 Do a little research to see what's included on each one and steer clear with confidence of any with 40 GBytes of organ synth samples if that's not what you're into.

-Finally, if you plan on collaborating with another musician it makes sense for all you to use the same software.
+Finally, if you plan on collaborating with another musician it makes sense for all of you to use the same software.

 If you know someone who already uses a particular brand and version, why not give that one a shot?